Traeger Smoked Spatchcock Turkey Recipe with Dry Brine

 If your turkey is smaller than 15 lbs, you can scale the salt down a little bit if needed.
 Aim for 1 tablespoon per 4-5 lbs of bird.
 You can use the same amount of herbs as directed in this recipe if you wish, or also scale it down a bit.

-Remember: colder weather can sometimes make it hard for your Traeger to hold an even temperature.
-This may affect cooking time.
-If your turkey is still a little frozen in the middle, that can add to your cooking time, too.
 You also want to make sure you plan at least 30 minutes for the meat to rest after you pull it off the smoker.
 Because of all the possible variables, be prepared to turn the heat up earlier in the cooking time if you need to speed the smoke along, or have a crock pot ready to hold your carved meat if it gets done a little earlier than you anticipated.

 Nutrition